rabbitmq/rabbitmq-website/release-information/deprecated-features-list.md

 | `ram_node_type` | [August&nbsp;2021](/blog/2021/08/21/4.0-deprecation-announcements) | | Use disk nodes only. |
 | `transient_nonexcl_queues` | [August&nbsp;2021](/blog/2021/08/21/4.0-deprecation-announcements) | | Covers queues that are both non-durable and non-exclusive, this combination should be avoided.
 Use [durable queues or non-durable exclusive queues](https://www.rabbitmq.com/docs/queues).
 [Queue TTL](/docs/ttl#queue-ttl) can be used for cleanup of unused durable queues. |

-See the [Deprecated Features subsystem documentation](/docs/deprecated-features) to learn how deprecated features are managed.